Please note: these reflections are as of March 5, 2020, and based on available information at the time.

 Risks by Destination

 Where do you plan to travel?
-This is the first question to consider.
+This is the first question to consider, and we can only assess the situation as it stands today.

 Per the World Health Organization’s March 5th situation report, for example, there were 282 confirmed and suspected cases in France and 4 deaths.
 In a country of 67 million that represents .00042% of the population.
 (3)